-- Referrals from outside agencies
+Referrals from outside agencies

-- Parents/carers

-- Classroom observations

-- Liaison from outside agencies e.g. Educational Psychologists, Physiotherapists, Occupational Therapists, Speech and Language Therapists, Specialist Support Service (such as teachers of the deaf or the visually impaired team, or the Autism Outreach team )
+- Parents/carers - Classroom observations - Liaison from outside agencies eg Educational Psychologists, Physiotherapists, Occupational Therapists, Speech and Language Therapists, Specialist Support Service (such as teachers of the deaf or the visually impaired team, or the Autism Outreach team)

-Should you believe your child has special educational needs you should contact the SENCO (details in section 4) who will be able to undertake investigations and appropriate assessments to see if they meet national SEN criteria.
+Should you believe your child has special educational needs you should contact the SENCo (details in section 4) who will be able to undertake investigations and appropriate assessments to see if they meet national SEN criteria.

-3) What provision is made for children with SEN; with and without an EHC Plan?
+3. What provision is made for children with SEN; with and without an EHC Plan?

 3a) How does the school evaluate the effectiveness of its provision for students with SEN?

 All students regardless of needs are set targets using robust systems.
 Data collated during the school report process is analysed and strategies are put in place to support those that are not achieving as expected.

-If a child has been identified as SEN then an IEP (Individual Education Plan) will be drawn up between the class teacher and the SENCO.
+If a child has been identified as SEN then an IEP (Individual Education Plan) will be drawn up between the class teacher and the SENCo.
 The targets are recorded, monitored and reviewed half-termly.
 If expected progress is not being made then the SENCO may refer to a specialist services such as an Educational Psychologist for further support.

-All SEN interventions/closing the gap sessions delivered outside of the classroom have Specific, Measurable, Achievable Targets (SMART) set to ensure that progress is made and these are reviewed every half term between the class teacher and the SENCO during a planned IEP review.
-The interventions/closing the gap sessions will be carried out either by the child's teacher, 1:1 LSA (if allocated) or by a member of our intervention team.
+All SEN interventions delivered outside of the classroom have Specific, Measurable, Achievable Targets (SMART) set to ensure that progress is made and these are reviewed every half term between the class teacher and the SENCO during a planned IEP review.
+The interventions will be carried out either by the child's teacher, 1:1 LSA (if allocated) or by a member of our intervention team.

-Our interventions/closing the gap are facilitated by dedicated TAs that run specific sessions across school each day.
+Our intervention team is made up of five LSA's that run specific interventions across school each day.
 The staff members have had specific training to access PiXL delivered by the SENCO and also through our PiXL lead teacher.
 The online learning software offer tailored programmes to deliver robust intervention in Maths and English in a small group scenario.
-We have looked carefully at the children's data scores to see who would benefit from accessing the sessions, which runs specifically alongside their year group targets to try, and bridge the gap of learning that is missing.
+We have looked carefully at the children's data scores to see who would benefit from accessing the intervention, which runs specifically alongside their year group targets to try, and bridge the gap of learning that is missing.